Photo courtest Anna Dickie

 I'm also part of the team behind Dunbar's CoastWord Festival.

-While I was at school I took up clarinet and later alto sax, but the music was on the back burner until I bought my tenor sax in 2013.
+While I was at school I took up clarinet and later alto sax, but the music went on the back burner until I bought my tenor sax in 2013.
 I now play soprano, alto and tenor

 saxes, clarinet and bass clarinet.

 I've had eight poetry collections and one haibun collection published - see the Publications page for details.
 My latest poetry book - The Night I Danced With Maya - was published by